picandocodigo/List-Category-Posts/README.md

 http://localhost:8080/wp-admin/plugins.php

 The plugin code is linked directly on the box, so any change you make on the code is reflected automatically on the Vagrant box's WordPress installation.

+## Docker compose

+A docker compose [file](./docker-compose.yml) is also provided.
+You can run `docker compose up` on the root directory of the project and this will run WordPress with mariadb in docker containers.
+Access WordPress on `localhost:8080` and log in with user `wordpress` and password `wordpress`.

 ## Testing